flack/midgard-portable/README.md

 $driver = new driver($schema_dirs, $var_dir, $entity_namespace);
 connection::initialize($driver, $db_config, $dev_mode);
-$entityManager = connection::get_em();
 ```

 Change the parameters as required.
-If you save this file under the name `cli-config.php`, it will can used by Doctrine's
-CLI runner.
-After calling `connection::initialize()`, you can interact with the database through Midgard API as
+After calling `connection::initialize()`, you can interact with the database through Midgard API as outlined above.
-outlined above.

 ### CLI tools